Ford Focus: Common Problems and Solutions

 Wiper motor problem

 Problem: Cars built between April 2003 and March 2005 had known issues with the wiper motors.
-Water could enter the motor through the wiper arm which could cause short-circuiting and overheating on the motor, also melting nearby trim.
+Water was able to enter the motor through the wiper arm which could cause short-circuiting and overheating within the motor, and in some cases nearby trims may melt.

 Solution: This was a manufacturing fault and should have been recalled in 2005.